 There are still many things to learn after getting your driver's licence

-Below are the three phases that many drivers go through, and how they influence the way drivers think and behave in traffic.
+Below are the three phases that many drivers go through in their development.
+This model is simplified, but it helps explain how the way people think and act in traffic can change over time.

 Phase 1: Immature and selfish – Acts selfishly and without thinking about the consequences.
 Often annoy, surprise, and frighten other road users with their impulsive behaviour.